Skip to content

 Test-drive your backpack (and hiking boots).
 Anyone who’s read Cheryl Strayed’s bestseller Wild (or seen the movie version starring Reese Witherspoon) likely remembers the scene where the main character stuffs her backpack, “Monster,” the night before her big Pacific Crest Trail hike — and falls right over.

 Don’t be like Strayed.
 Fill your backpack a few days before with everything to make sure it fits.
 And weigh it (with water included) to make sure it’s no more than 20% of your own body weight.
-That’ll ensure it’s safely manageable without straining your back or causing blisters to your feet.
+That’ll ensure it’s safely manageable without straining your back or blistering your feet.

 Using a designated campsite lightens your environmental footprint (and often comes with perks to boot).
 (Photo: Courtesy Camping to Connect)